 The fact that Jesus is God is indicated in numerous places in the New Testament.
-John 5:18 states that Jewish leaders sought to kill Jesus "because he not only broke the Sabbath but also called God his Father, making himself equal with God."
-Paul also states that Jesus was equal with God (Phil.
+John 5:18 states that Jewish leaders sought to kill Jesus “because he not only broke the Sabbath but also called God his Father, making himself equal with God.”
+Saint Paul also states that Jesus was equal with God (Phil.
 2:6).
-But if Jesus is equal with the Father, and the Father is a God, then Jesus is a God.
-Since there is only one God, Jesus and the Father must both be one God—one God in at least two persons (the Holy Spirit, of course, is the third person of the Trinity).
+But if Jesus is equal with the Father, and the Father is God, then Jesus is God.
+Since there is only one God, Jesus and the Father must both be one God—one God in at least two Persons (the Holy Spirit, of course, is the third Person of the Trinity).

-The same is shown in John 8:56–59, where Jesus directly claims to be Yahweh ("I AM"). "‘Your father Abraham rejoiced that he was to see my day; he saw it and was glad.’
-The Jews then said to him, ‘You are not yet fifty years old, and you have seen Abraham?’
-Jesus said to them, ‘Truly, truly, I say to you, before Abraham was, I AM.’
-So they took up stones to throw at him; but Jesus hid himself, and went out of the temple."
+The same is shown in John 8:56–59, where Jesus directly claims to be Yahweh (“I AM”).
 Jesus’ audience understood exactly what he was claiming; that is why they picked up rocks to stone him.
-They considered him to be b.aspheming God by claiming to be Yahweh.
+They considered him to be blaspheming God by claiming to be Yahweh.

 Jesus is shown to be God most dramatically when Thomas, finally convinced that Jesus has risen, falls down and exclaims, “My Lord and my God!”
 (John 20:28)—an event many in Iglesia have difficulty dealing with.
 When confronted with this passage in a debate with Catholic Answers founder Karl Keating, Iglesia apologist Jose Ventilacion replied with a straight face, “Thomas was wrong.”

 A litmus test for any religious group is the credibility of its founder in making his claims.
 Felix Manalo’s credibility and, consequently, his claims, are impossible to take seriously.
-He claimed to be "God’s messenger," divinely chosen to re-establish the true Church which, according to Manalo, disappeared in the first century due to apostasy.
-It was his role to restore numerous doctrines that the Church had abandoned.
+He claimed to be “God’s messenger,” divinely chosen to reestablish the true Church which, according to Manalo, disappeared in the first century due to apostasy.
 A quick look at Manalo’s background shows where these doctrines came from: Manalo stole them from other quasi-Christian religious sects.

 Manalo was baptized a Catholic, but he left the Church as a teen.
 He became a Protestant, going through five different denominations, including the Seventh-day Adventists.
 Finally, Manalo started his own church in 1914.
-In 1919, he left the Philippines because he wanted to learn more about religion.
-He came to America, to study with Protestants, whom Iglesia would later declare to be apostates, just like Catholics.
-Why, five years after being called by God to be his "last messenger," did Manalo go to the U.S. to learn from apostates?
-What could God’s messenger learn from a group that, according to Iglesia, had departed from the true faith?
+In 1919, he came to America, to study with Protestants, whom Iglesia would later declare to be apostates, just like Catholics.
+Why, five years after being called by God to be his “last messenger,” did Manalo go to the U.S. to learn from apostates?

 A pillar of Iglesia belief is that its emergence in the Philippines was prophesied in the Bible.
 This idea is supposedly found in Isaiah 43:5–6, which states, “Fear not, for I am with you; I will bring your offspring from the east, and from the west I will gather you; I will say to the north, ‘Give up,’ and the south, ‘Do not withhold; bring my sons from afar and my daughters from the end of the earth.’”